Capri Motel

 Donated By: Kansas City Museum

-Local businessmen Jack DiBenedetto, Sal Arrello and Phil Forte opened the 15-unit Capri Motel at the corner of Independence Avenue and Paseo Boulevard in northeast Kansas City, Missouri in 1962.
+Local businessmen Jack DiBenedetto, Sal Arrello and Phil Forte opened the 15-unit Capri Motel at the corner of Independence Avenue and Paseo Boulevard in Kansas City, Missouri in 1962.
+Its attention-grabbing neon sign was designed and built by the United Sign Company of Kansas City.

-The LUMI Neon Museum acquired the Motel Capri sign from the Kansas City Museum in 2022 thanks to the vision of Executive Director Tutera.
+The LUMI Neon Museum acquired the Motel Capri sign from the Kansas City Museum in 2022.
+According to Executive Director Anna Marie Tutera, the sign is a “wonderful piece of roadside Americana that absolutely needs to be preserved.”
 Denise Morrison, Director of Collections, was instrumental in transferring ownership to LUMI.
 We are grateful to both Anna Marie and Denise for their foresight and generosity so that future generations may be enlightened by this classic neon and its story.